Optimized Order Picking, Batch Picking and Case Picking.

-With the Fetch solutions, different AMR types can be seamlessly added to FetchCore with no remapping required, and you can also move AMRs to different areas within the same facility without modifying any fixed infrastructure.
+With our solutions, different AMR types can be seamlessly added to FetchCore with no remapping required, and you can also move AMRs to different areas within the same facility without modifying any fixed infrastructure.
 This gives you the flexibility reassign or add AMRs for new products, seasonal spikes, labor shortages, or for any manual workflow that can benefit from autonomous material transportation.

 Non-integrated workflows such as dunnage and recycling removal, replenishment of packaging materials, or even returns processing can be setup in FetchCore independently of system integration.

 FetchCore™ is cloud-based robotics software that gives you complete control of your robots and automation.